alttester/AltTester-Unity-SDK/docs/pages/commands/unity-commands/set-time-scale.md

 ## Description:

-Modify the current time scale of the game
+Modify the current time scale of the game.
+1 is normal speed.
+If you want to slow down the game give a value between \[0.1\) or to make it faster a value >1.

 ## Parameters: